-Our procedure manual, which outlines our methodology for identifying and critically evaluating GEMLR literature, can be found by clicking this button
+Download our procedure manual, which outlines our methodology for identifying and critically evaluating GEMLR literature

 Emergency health systems themselves are inclusive of prehospital care systems and emergency care systems (eg, emergency departments).
 Dependent on the context, they may also include in-hospital observation systems and affiliated, essential ancillary services (such as radiology, laboratory and blood banks).
 Within natural disasters and complex humanitarian emergencies, there is consensus that all locations (even if high-income) are included within GEM, and that in these settings, the scope of GEM covers the acute medical and traumatic care of patients, both related to the emergency and not related to the emergency (eg, chronic disease).
 There was no consensus whether the care of non-acute patients in humanitarian and disaster response settings (eg, antenatal care) is included within GEM.